-What’s even better than roll forming?
+What’s even better than the roll forming process?
 A great roll forming vendor.
 Just one example of many: If your manufacturer also aids in part design, it may be able to cut tooling costs by optimizing the part for roll forming.

 So now that you know what roll forming brings to the table, it’s time to start considering what a comprehensive partnership can do for you.